samvaughton/caddy-netlify-redirects/README.md

 ***For use with Caddy2.***

+### Warning: This module does not handle query string matching the same as Netlify.
+It will only perform *exact* match.

 Enables Caddy to use Netlify's `_redirect` file format

 This module tries to replicate the way Netlify's _redirects file works.